mikkasendke/twitch-chat-checker/README.md

 2. Install the dependencies with `npm install`
 3. Edit the `config` object inside `index.js` to suit your needs
 4. Run the script with `node index.js` or `npm start`
+Tipp: Use node index.js --help to get a list of all available options.